larryhastings/big/README.md

 * `splice` lets you move *all* the nodes of one `linked_list` into another.
 After splicing linked list A into linked list B, A will be empty, and B will contain all of A's nodes, in order.
+* `move` is like a `cut` followed immediately by a `splice` back into the same list.
+But `move` is easier... and a lot faster!
-* `rcut` and `rsplice` are "reversed" versions of `cut` and `splice`.
+* `rcut`, `rsplice`, and `rmove` are "reversed" versions of `cut`, `splice`, and `move` respectively.

 ### `linked_list` iterators

-While developing `linked_list`, it occured to me: the usual use case for a linked list involves an arbitrarily-long sequence of data, which you iterate over and process.
+While developing `linked_list`, it occured to me: the classic use case for a linked list involves an arbitrarily-long sequence of data, which you iterate over and process.
 For example, compilers generally represent the program being compiled as a linked list of "basic blocks".

-When using a linked list for these sorts of use cases, you generally operate on a pointer to the linked list node under current consideration.
+When using a linked list for this class of problem, you generally operate on a pointer to the linked list node under current consideration.
 In Python parlance, you iterate over the list, getting a reference to each node in the list in turn.
-You perform your computation on that node, then iterate to the next one.
+You perform your computation on that node, then iterate, moving on to the next one.

 However, you often want to *modify* the list while you're doing this.
 You may want to remove the node, or insert new nodes,